-One of the most expensive cards from Magic the Gathering’s Arabian Nights expansion, Juzam Djinn is one of the cards on Magic’s Reserved List.
-This means it can’t ever be printed, making it a chase card for collectors.
-Today, a single copy of Juzam Djinn sells for over $2,100 USD with professionally graded copies fetching over $3,000 USD!
+One of the most expensive cards from Magic the Gathering’s Arabian Nights expansion, Juzam Djinn on Magic’s Reserved List.
+This means it can’t ever be reprinted, making it a chase card for collectors.
+Today, a single copy of Juzam Djinn can sell for a price high as $2,000 USD with professionally graded copies fetching over $3,000 USD!
 Besides the fact that no more copies Juzam Djinn can ever be printed, however, it’s one of the more sought after Reserved List cards for a number of reasons.

 Part of what caused Juzam Djinn’s price to skyrocket was the creation of the casual “Old School Magic” format.
 It uses cards from only 1993 and 1994 set releases, and despite not being a Wizards of the Coast sanctioned format, it’s garnered quite a following by early adopters of the trading card game.
-While Juzam Djinn isn’t the best card in that format, it doesn’t keep people from shelling out thousands of dollars on a playset.
-That’s even if you can find enough copies for sale…
+While Juzam Djinn isn’t the best card in that format, it doesn’t keep people from shelling out thousands of dollars on a play set.
+That’s even if you can find enough copies for sale at any given time.

-Even back in the day, Juzam Djinn was more popular for his incredible Marc Fedin art.
+Even back in the day, Juzam Djinn was more popular for his incredible Marc Tedin art than his actual playability.
 By today’s standards, Juzam Djinn is very much outclassed.
 In early Magic, he wasn’t exactly a boss monster in the way that Shivan Dragon or Nightmare was.
 Still, everyone who played Black wanted to have this card.

-So, yes, Juzam Djinn is mostly so expensive because he was an early iconic creature with a reasonable mana cost to cast, with great art drawn by the legendary Magic artist Mark Tedin, and is a favorite of serious Old School Magic collectors and players.
-There simply aren’t enough copies on the open market to keep up with the demand.
-Arabian Nights is understandably a very popular target for high-end Magic collectors, being the first ever expansion set to be released after Alpha, Beta, and Unlimited.
-It’s not the most expensive card in Arabian Nights, but it’s up there, and it’s still as cool looking as ever.
+Juzam Djinn carries such an expensive price for several reasons: he was an early iconic creature with a reasonable mana cost to cast, with great art drawn by the legendary Magic artist Mark Tedin, and is a favorite of both serious Old School Magic collectors and non-sanctioned tournament players.
+There also simply aren’t enough copies on the open market to keep up with the demand.
+Arabian Nights is understandably a very popular target for high-end Magic collectors, being the first ever expansion set to be released after the debut Alpha, Beta, and Unlimited sets.
+It’s not the most expensive card in Arabian Nights, but it’s one of the most valuable, and it’s still as cool looking as ever.

 Have you ever played Juzam Djinn?